slatedocs/slate/source/index.md

 This endpoint allows you to accept or turn down a specific case.

 <aside class="success">
-When you accept/reject a case, a successful call will return the JSON data about the case.
+When a case is accepted, a successful call will return the JSON data about the case.
+A successful rejected case call will return: {message: "The case was successfully rejected."}
 </aside>
 <aside class="warning">
 An unsuccessful call will return a **402** and an error message:
-`{"error":"This case could not be accepted at this time."}
+{"error":"This case could not be accepted at this time."}
 </aside>

 ### HTTP Request